zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 // The https://bulk-operations.net/ library is used under the hood. namespace Z.BulkOperations
 {
-    /// <summary>The action representing the SQL operation executed in the database.</summary>
+    /// <summary>The action that represents the SQL operation executed in the database.</summary>
     public enum AuditActionType
     {
         /// <summary>The name/value when a DELETE operation is executed.</summary>